Index funds can be confusing.

 How To Invest In An Index With A Mutual Fund

 Mutual funds can also be bought through your brokerage.
 But unlike ETFs, mutual funds can be bought directly from the company that manages the mutual fund.

 With a mutual fund, you don’t see the price movements during the trading day.
 You only see the mutual fund’s price at the end of each trading day.
 That’s one data point per day.

 This is fine because the movements of an index during the day don’t matter anyway.
 In fact, the lack of intra-day info is a good thing.
 It helps to reduce behavioral errors when investing by smoothing volatility.

 Other differences between the index mutual and the index ETF is that mutual funds don’t charge commission fees to buy and sell.
 Finally, contributions to index mutual funds are easy to automate relative to index ETFs.

-There are not many index mutual funds in Canada.
+Unlike the US, there are not many index mutual funds in Canada.
 I’m only aware of TD’s E-Series Funds.
-There are way more index mutual fund options in the US.

 Check out this article to learn more about the differences between mutual funds and ETFs.